Patchethium/Azalea/README.md

 # Azalea

 `Azalea`(アザレア) is a simple and (relatively) lightweight unofficial GUI for [VOICEVOX](https://github.com/VOICEVOX/voicevox), a **Japanese only** TTS app.
-[The Author](https://github.com/Patchethium) aims to provide a simple and easy-to-use interface for VOICEVOX, with their own personal touch.
+[The Author](https://github.com/Patchethium) aims to provide a simple and easy-to-use interface for VOICEVOX, with his own personal touch.

+> [!WARNING]
-:construction: **This project is still in development and is not ready for use.** :construction:
+> :construction: **This project is still in development and is not ready for production use.** :construction:

 ## Installation

-WIP
+We don't provide a pre-built binary yet, as the project is still in heavy development.
+You can build it yourself by following the instructions below.

 ## Development